Tension Leg Platform (TLP) structure in irregular waves:

 SeaFEM features unique capabilities for global performance analysis of moored and/or connected systems subject to random sea states.
 It includes built-in multi-segment quasi-static elastic-catenary and FEM dynamic cable models for the most realistic analyses of mooring systems.

-More detailed information about SeaFEM features and system requirements can be found at SeaFEM Brochure and in the Support page.
+More detailed information about SeaFEM features and system requirements can be found at SeaFEM Brochure and at the support page.
 Furthermore, here can be found a comparative table of the capabilities of SeaFEM and other seakeeping commercial tools.

 Compass offers free non-commercial licences of SeaFEM calculation module.
 The terms of this free licence can be found here.
 To request a free non-commercial copy of SeaFEM, please send the license agreement signed by standard mail or fax, or digitally signed by email to Compass.
 Note that SeaFEM non-commercial requires a valid licence of the pre/postprocessor system GiD.

 The latest SeaFEM version can be download from here.
 This version is free, but limited in the number of mesh nodes that can be generated.
 A one month trial password for activating all the capabilities for demo purposes can be obtained at our password page.